"Start everyday with new hope; leave bad memories behind and have faith for a better tomorrow."

 Tadayah began working at CPI in 2019 as Intake Coordinator.
 She received her Master's in Social Work from Kean University in 2008.

 Prior to coming to CPI Tadayah has worked in the mental health field since 2009 in a variety of settings.
-She previously work at Catholic Charities for the Archdiocese of Newark as a Crisis Mobile Response Clinician and as a Program Coordinator.
-She has also worked in hospital settings at both Beth Israel Medical Center and St. Michael's Medical Center both in Newark.
-In addition to working at CPI, she also works as an Intensive At-Home Clinician for Creative Consulting Services in Woodbridge.
+She previously worked as a Crisis Mobile Response Clinician, Program Supervisor, Care Manager, Medical Social Worker and Clinician.
+She has worked in hospital, school and in-home settings..

 Tadayah has experience working with assessments and discharge planning.
 She also has a background in completing utilization reviews and working with prior authorizations.
 She enjoys working with clients to assist in connecting them with community resources.
 She has assisted homeless individuals in finding shelter and linking them to services which help foster independence and self-sufficiency.